-For those infants who need a Plan of Safe Care because they are identified as drugaffected (less than one year of age, test positive or show withdrawal symptoms and the referral is from medical source), and if the assessment indicates a case should be opened (maltreatment has occurred and/or Impending Danger has been identified), the PCFA and Family Case Plan is their Plan of Safe Care.
+For those infants who need a Plan of Safe Care because they are identified as drug-affected (less than one year of age, test positive or show withdrawal symptoms and the referral is from medical source), and if the assessment indicates a case should be opened (maltreatment has occurred and/or Impending Danger has been identified), the PCFA and Family Case Plan is their Plan of Safe Care.

-If the assessment determines that there is a drug-affected infant but there is no maltreatment finding and no safety concerns or Impending Dangers identified, the Plan of Safe Care document will be uploaded, services entered on the service log and the case will be closed immediately.
+If the assessment determines that there is a drug-affected infant but there is no maltreatment finding and no safety concerns or Impending Dangers identified, the worker will open a case for "Plan of Safe Care Only", document the Plan of Safe Care in the Service Log, document other services put in place on the service log screen and close the case immediately.

 For Example: An expecting mother is prescribed Xanax for a few weeks following the death of a parent.
 She is taking the medication as prescribed.
 She is not diagnosed with any long-term depression or anxiety at this time.
 The infant tests positive for benzodiazepines and is now considered to be drug-affected.
 The hospital makes a CPS referral.
 The FFA worker finds that the mother has no other drug use or CPS history, the medication is short term, she is using it as prescribed, and the medication does not affect her ability to care for her infant.
 No maltreatment has occurred.
 No Impending Dangers were identified.
-A CPS case must be open in order to put the Plan of Safe Care is place.
-The completed PCFA along with the Family Case Plan now becomes the Plan of Safe Care.
+A CPS case must be opened in order to put the Plan of Safe Care is place.
+The worker will open a case for "Plan of Safe Care Only", document the Plan of Safe Care in the Service Log, document other services put in place on the service log screen and close the case immediately.